History of the Jews in Syria: 21st century

+Civil war

 With the start of the 21st century, there was only a small, largely elderly community left in Syria.
-Jews were still officially banned from politics and government employment, and did not have military service obligations.
+Jews were still officially banned from politics and government employment and did not have military service obligations.
 Jews were also the only minority to have their religion mentioned on their passports and identification cards.
 Though they were occasionally subjected to violence by Palestinian protesters, the Syrian government took measures to protect them.
 There was a Jewish primary school for religious studies, and Hebrew was allowed to be taught in some schools.
 Every two or three months, a rabbi from Istanbul visited the community to oversee the preparation of kosher meat, which residents froze and used until his next visit.

 The community gradually shrank.
 From 2000 to 2010, 41 Syrian Jews made aliyah to Israel.
-In 2005, the U.S. State Department estimated the Jewish population at 80 in its annual International Religious Freedom Report.
+In 2005, the U.S. State Department estimated the Jewish population at 80 in its annual International Religious Freedom Report.In 2013, the BBC revealed that the largest Jewish cemetery in Syria in Damascus had been demolished in favor of an ISIS regional headquarters while desecrating the dignity of the dead.

-As of December 2014, fewer than 50 Jews remained in the area due increasing violence and war.
+As of December 2014, with the Syrian civil war underway, fewer than 50 Jews were thought to remain in Syria.

 In October 2015, with the threat of ISIS nearby, nearly all of the remaining Jews in Aleppo were rescued in a covert operation and moved to Israel, where they were resettled in Ashkelon.
-In November 2015 it was estimated that only 18 Jews remained in Syria.
 In August 2019, BBC Arabic visited some of the last remaining Jews living in Damascus.
-As of April 2020 there were only a handful of elderly Jews remaining in the country, all in Damascus.
-In June 2020 the Jewish Chronicle reported there were no known Jews remaining in Syria.
+In April 2020 there were only a handful of elderly Jews remaining in the country, all in Damascus.
+Estimates of their number varied.
+In 2022 and 2024, it was reported that only four Jews remained,including two elderly Jewish women in the town of Qamishli.
+Another report put the figure at 3 in 2024.
+Another report stated that there were 20-30 Jews still in Syria.